MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xamlc.md

 ---
-title: "XAML Compilation"
+title: "XAML Compilation in Xamarin.Forms"
-description: "XAML can be optionally compiled directly into intermediate language (IL) with the XAML compiler (XAMLC)." ms.prod: xamarin ms.assetid: 9A2D10A6-5DFC-485F-A75A-2F7B98314025 ms.technology: xamarin-forms
+description: "This article explains how XAML can be optionally compiled directly into intermediate language (IL) with the Xamarin.Forms XAML compiler (XAMLC)." ms.prod: xamarin ms.assetid: 9A2D10A6-5DFC-485F-A75A-2F7B98314025 ms.technology: xamarin-forms